steven-reed122/Server-Client-Chat-program/readme.txt

 considered to be an existing username.
 To remove a username, go into the username_file_directory and delete the file

+6) Look at the corresponding directories to see how username and password functions are implemented.

 ***HOW IT WORKS***